 Double-Tap to Send

 The feature developers love most: double-tap your hotkey to automatically press Enter.
-Dictate your prompt and send it to Aider in one motion - completely hands-free.
+Dictate your prompt and send it to Aider in one motion.

 Single tap starts recording.
 Double-tap stops, transcribes, and sends.
 No reaching for the keyboard.
 No breaking your flow.